VergeGroup/swift-verge/README.md

 To integrate SwiftUI, we can use `UseState` struct or `@ObservedObject` property wrapper.
 UseState never doing memory allocations.

-Either way are fine, but UseState enables injecting the state into specific location of view hierarchy.
+Either way is fine, but UseState enables injecting the state into a specific location of the view hierarchy.
+Using @ObservedObject updates the whole of view by state updated.

 Injects Store